-Resolutions 1 to 13 will be proposed as ordinary resolutions, which require more than half of votes to be cast in favour to pass.
-Resolution 14 will be proposed as an ordinary resolution where only votes cast by Independent Shareholders will be counted.
-This means that, for Resolution 14 to be passed, more than half of those votes cast by Independent Shareholders on the poll must be in favour of the resolution.
-Olive has confirmed to the Company that it, and any person acting in concert with it, will abstain from voting on Resolution 14.
-For more information, see the Explanatory Notes to Resolution 14 on pages 15 to 17 of this document.
-Resolutions 15 to 18 will be proposed as special resolutions, which require at least three quarters of votes to be cast in favour to pass.
-All Resolutions will be voted on by poll.
+Resolution 21 will be proposed as an ordinary resolution where only votes cast by Independent Shareholders will be counted.
+This means that, for Resolution 21 to be passed, more than half of those votes cast by Independent Shareholders on the poll must be in favour of the resolution.
+Olive has confirmed to the Company that it, and any person acting in concert with it, will abstain from voting on Resolution 21.
+For more information, see the Explanatory Notes to Resolution 21 on pages 20 to 21 of this document.